 Money is the top factor in the development of a project or anything really.
 And while in certain projects you are allowed to spend more resources and time quite thoughtlessly, you have to be careful in the other projects where you spend the revenue.

-Tools like actiPLANS and actiTIME can provide you with a scheduler and a time management tool that can keep track of all of the absent days and holidays planned by the individual team members and all of the relevant time stamps inputted by the staff, so you can schedule accordingly.
+nTask provides you with a scheduler and a time management tool that can keep track of time spent on specific tasks by the individual team members and all of the relevant time stamps inputted by the staff, so you can schedule accordingly.
 Utilizing these project management tools and techniques can be a lifesaver.